W21C/Interactive-Hand-Hygiene-Design/README.md

 # Project Background

-This repository contains the hardware and software specifications neccesary to retrofit hand hygiene dispensers to capture real-time, continuous data and display that information in an interactive way.
+This repository contains the hardware and software specifications neccesary to retrofit hand hygiene dispensers to capture real-time, continuous data and display that information with interactive design.

 # Collaboration